 How cold can my dog tolerate?

 Yes, dogs get cold too.
-The General Directorate of Animal Rights, part of the Ministry of Social Rights and the 2030 Agenda, has published some advice on how animals can withstand extreme cold.
+The General Directorate of Animal Rights, under the Ministry of Social Rights and the 2030 Agenda, has published some tips on how animals can withstand extreme cold.

-According to the infographic published by the Spanish government, dogs can safely endure walks at an outside temperature of 7 degrees.
-This is where the dog's size is important in assessing whether the animal is exposed to dangerously cold temperatures.
+According to the infographic published by the Spanish government, Dogs can safely endure walks at an outside temperature of 7 degrees.
+It is at this point that the size of the dog is important to assess whether the animal is exposed to dangerously cold conditions.

 Dogs: according to their size and breed

-The Animal Rights chart also specifies values for medium-sized dog breeds.
-As the chart indicates, the outdoor temperature that is dangerous to their well-being is between -4 and -9°C.
+The Animal Rights chart also specifies values for those medium-sized dog breeds.
+As the graph indicates, the outside temperature that is dangerous to your well-being is between -4 and -9 ºC.

 All of these values, according to the infographic, also depend on the humidity of the location, whether the dog is acclimatized to the area, whether the dog is wearing a coat, its coat, its age, and whether it has other health conditions.